-Rule 317 revised effective July 1, 2013; Rule 317 revised and renumbered effective July 1, 2009; revised as Rule 450 effective July 1, 1992, July 1, 1995, July 1, 1996.
+(Rule 317 revised and renumbered effective July 1, 2009; revised as Rule 450 effective July 1, 1992, July 1, 1995, July 1, 1996)

 Rule 318.
 Uninsured Motorist/Construction Defect/Toxic Pollution Cases

 Those cases in which an action is filed against a defendant who is an uninsured motorist, and where the plaintiff's claim is subject to an arbitration provision, must be identified as "Uninsured Motorist" on the face of the complaint at the time of filing, or as soon thereafter as it becomes known.
 Uninsured motorist cases will not be assigned to a judicial officer for all purposes.